Roland Garros Week 2 Summary

 Report by Telegraph Sport and Simon Briggs at Roland Garros.

-After the Big Four, there were the Big Three, and then the Big Two.
+After the Big Four, there were the Big Three and then the Big Two.
 But now that Novak Djokovic has defeated Casper Ruud in the French Open final, he stands alone as the undisputed emperor of tennis.

 This victory carried Djokovic into unprecedented territory as the first man to win 23 major titles, as well as the first to claim at least three trophies at each slam.
 His statistical domination of the sport feels increasingly Bradmanesque.